byulparan/sc-internal/README.md

 # SC-INTERNAL

-A <a href="https://github.com/byulparan/cl-collider">cl-collider</a> extention library.
+A extention library of <a href="https://github.com/byulparan/cl-collider">cl-collider</a>.
 It's implementation to internal server of scsynth.

 ## Dependencies: